 We enter into contracts in the normal course of business with CROs for preclinical research studies and clinical trials, research supplies and other services and products for operating purposes.
-We have also entered into multi-year agreements with manufacturing partners in the United States and Europe (Brammer Bio, now part of Thermo Fisher Scientific, Inc., Novasep and SAFC Carlsbad, Inc., or SAFC, a subsidiary of MilliporeSigma), which are partnering with us on production of lentiviral vector across all of our programs.
-In addition, we have entered into multi-year agreements with Lonza Houston, Inc. and apceth Biopharma, or apceth, to produce drug product for Lenti-D, LentiGlobin and bb21217.
-Currently, SAFC is the sole manufacturer of the lentiviral vector and apceth is the sole manufacturer of the drug product to support commercialization of ZYNTEGLO in Europe for the treatment of TDT.
+We have also entered into multi-year agreements with manufacturing partners in the United States and Europe (Brammer Bio, Novasep and SAFC Carlsbad, Inc., or SAFC, a subsidiary of MilliporeSigma), which are partnering with us on production of lentiviral vector across all of our programs.
+In addition, we have entered into multi-year agreements with Lonza Houston, Inc. and apceth Biopharma, or apceth, to produce drug product for Lenti-D. LentiGlobin and bb21217.
+Currently, SAFC is the sole manufacturer of the lentiviral vector and apceth is the sole manufacturer of the drug product to support our potential commercial launch of LentiGlobin in Europe for the treatment of TDT.
 In our manufacturing agreement with SAFC, we are required to provide rolling forecasts for products on a quarterly basis, a portion of which will be considered a binding, firm order, subject to a purchase commitment.
 In our manufacturing agreement with apceth, we reserve production capacity for the manufacture of our drug product.
-BMS manufactures drug product for ide-cel.
+Celgene manufactures drug product for bb2121.
 We believe our team of technical personnel has extensive manufacturing, analytical and quality experience as well as strong project management discipline to effectively oversee these contract manufacturing and testing activities, and to compile manufacturing and quality information for our regulatory submissions and potential commercial launch.
-We are engaging with apheresis centers, which we refer to as qualified treatment centers, that will be the centers for collection of HSCs from the patient and for infusion of drug product to the patient.
-For the treatment of patients with our drug product in the commercial setting, we are entering into agreements with participating qualified treatment centers in the jurisdictions where we plan to commercialize our products.
+We are engaging in negotiations with apheresis centers that will be the centers for collection of HSCs from the patient and for infusion of drug product to the patient.
+For the treatment of patients with our drug product in the commercial setting, we intend to partner with participating apheresis centers, which we refer to as qualified treatment centers.
+In anticipation of the potential regulatory approval of LentiGlobin in Europe, we expect to first engage qualified treatment centers in Germany, Italy, and the United Kingdom in 2019.
 These contracts generally provide for termination on notice.
 Wherever contracts include stipulated commitment payments, we have included such payments in the table of contractual obligations and commitments.